Skip to Content Top

 Dangers of Mold Growth

-Mold exposure can lead to a variety of health issues, particularly for those with pre-existing respiratory conditions, allergies, or weakened immune systems.
+Mold exposure can lead to various health issues, particularly for those with pre-existing respiratory conditions, allergies, or weakened immune systems.
 Symptoms may include coughing, sneezing, nasal congestion, throat irritation, and skin rashes.
 In more severe cases, it can trigger asthma attacks or cause chronic respiratory conditions.
 Certain molds can produce mycotoxins that may lead to more serious health complications.

 Mold can also cause significant structural damage to buildings over time.
 It feeds on organic materials like wood, drywall, and insulation.
 As these materials decay, the structural integrity of the building may be compromised, leading to the need for costly repairs.
 In extreme cases, extensive mold infestations can necessitate major renovations or even reconstruction.